Home Donate New Search Gallery How-To Books Links Workshops About Contact

 I haven't tried it, but the literature suggests the 21mm f/3.4 has higher optical quality than the earlier f/4 along with its extra half-stop of speed.
 It also added half-stop clicks to its aperture ring.
 The 21mm f/4 is so good that I'd worry more about the 21mm f/3.4's inferior 4-bladed diaphragm and non-standard 48mm filter size than any potential variation in sharpness.

-What's weird is the flaky 4-blade diaphragm.
+What's weird is the hideous 4-blade diaphragm.
 You never need to worry about the shape of out-of-focus highlights, since nothing is ever very far out-of-focus with a 21mm lens, but the dorky diaphragm will give only silly 4-pointed sunstars.

 In 1980 at close-out, full catalog price was $1,272 and dealer cost was $848, or $3,300 and $2,200 considering inflation in 2008.